sailthru/stolos/README.md

   to execute your code.
 The `job_type` choice also adds other configuration options based on how the respective scheduler plugin works.
-- *`depends_on`* - (optional) A designation that this task can only be queued to run if certain parent tasks have completed.
+- *`depends_on`* - (optional) A designation that this task can only be queued to run if certain parent `job_id`s have completed.
 - *`job_id`* - (optional) A template describing what identifiers compose the `job_id`s for your task.
 If not given, assumes the default `job_id` template.  `job_id` templates determine how work changes through your